Psychiatric Comorbidity Among Dermatology Patients: A Study at a Tertiary Care Hospital in Khammam, Telangana, South India

 Similar Articles

-- Vipul Singh, Sujit Kumar Kar, When The Whole World was Witnessing COVID-Crisis…A New Chapter Began , Indian Journal of Clinical Psychiatry: Vol. 1 No. 1 (2021): Indian Journal of Clinical Psychiatry
+- Vipul Singh, Shivangini Singh, Sujit Kumar Kar, Beyond The Battlefield: Understanding The Mental Health Impact of War , Indian Journal of Clinical Psychiatry: Vol. 5 No. 01 (2025): Indian Journal of Clinical Psychiatry

 You may also start an advanced similarity search for this article.